-- •there is an appropriate member of the senior leadership team who is the nominated Lead Designated Safeguarding Lead (LDSL) in each school - •there is an effective Child Protection and Safeguarding Policy in place together with a Staff Code of Conduct, which are available and sign-posted to staff. - all staff undertake the core child protection and safeguarding training each autumn term, and have read Keeping Children Safe in Education 2023 Part One and Annex B prior to students returning to school; and that this is recorded on the Single Central Record (SCR);
+- there is an appropriate member of the senior leadership team who is the nominated Lead Designated Safeguarding Lead (LDSL) in each school. - there is an effective Child Protection and Safeguarding Policy in place together with a Staff Code of Conduct, which are available and sign-posted to staff. - all staff undertake the core child protection and safeguarding training each autumn term and have read Keeping Children Safe in Education 2024 Part One and Annex B prior to students returning to school; and that this is recorded on the Single Central Record (SCR). - all advocates have completed child protection and safeguarding training in the autumn term, and read Part One, Two and Four of Keeping Children Safe in Education 2024 and Annex B. - all staff receive appropriate training on the government's anti-radicalisation strategy, Prevent. - all new members of staff are given a safeguarding induction which includes basic child protection training on the different types of abuse, indicators of abuse; how to respond to and report concerns; online safety including filtering and monitoring; key policies including this policy, behaviour policy, staff code of conduct; Keeping Children Safe in Education (September 2024) - Part One and Annex B. - appropriate checks are carried out on all new staff, temporary staff and relevant volunteers.

-- all advocates have completed child protection and safeguarding training in the autumn term, and read Part One, Two and Four of Keeping Children Safe in Education 2023 and Annex B; - •all staff receive appropriate development on the government's antiradicalisation strategy, Prevent; - •all new members of staff are given a safeguarding induction which includes basic child protection training on the different types of abuse, indicators of abuse; how to respond to and report concerns; online safety including filtering and monitoring; key policies including this policy, behaviour policy, staff code of conduct; Keeping Children Safe in Education (September 2023) Part One and Annex B; - •appropriate checks are carried out on all new staff, temporary staff and relevant volunteers. - •temporary/supply/agency staff and volunteers are made aware of the school's arrangements for child protection and their responsibilities, and are appropriately trained; - •an Annual 175 Safeguarding Audit or equivalent is completed and when appropriate, an action plan drawn up to remedy any deficiencies: - the Trust has procedures for dealing with allegations of abuse and low-level concerns against staff/volunteers, and that these procedures are known by all staff; - •procedures are in place in accordance with the procedures of the safeguarding board in the area in which the school is situated; - •safeguarding procedures and systems, including those for filtering and monitoring, are reviewed in across the partnership on an annual basis.
+- temporary/supply/agency staff and volunteers are made aware of the school's arrangements for child protection and their responsibilities and are appropriately trained. - an Annual 175 Safeguarding Audit or equivalent is completed and when appropriate, an action plan drawn up to remedy any deficiencies: - the Trust has procedures for dealing with allegations of abuse and low-level concerns against staff/volunteers, and that these procedures are known by all staff. - procedures are in place in accordance with the procedures of the safeguarding board in the area in which the school is situated. - safeguarding procedures and systems, including those for filtering and monitoring, are reviewed across the partnership on an annual basis.

-4.3 School Leaders
+4.3 School leaders

-School leaders at Brookvale Primary School including the Headteacher are responsible for ensuring that:
+School leaders, including the Headteacher, are responsible for ensuring that:

-- the school is compliant with all aspects of KCSiE 2023; - •the school annually publishes a localised version of the Trust's Child Protection and Safeguarding Policy as appropriate to its specific context, and that the policy and the Trust Staff Code of Conduct is shared with all new staff: - •all staff know and follow policies and procedures, particularly concerning cases of suspected abuse and neglect; - •an appropriate senior member of staff from the leadership team is the nominated_Lead Designated Safeguarding Lead (LDSL); - the LDSL is given the time and resources to carry out this role effectively; - •there are sufficient DDSLs to carry out effective safeguarding and child protection; - the professional learning of all staff, which underpins a healthy safeguarding culture in our schools, will be continually updated and is integrated and aligned and considered as part of the whole school safeguarding approach.
+- the school is compliant with all aspects of KCSiE 2024. - the school annually publishes a localised version of the Trust's Child Protection and Safeguarding Policy as appropriate to its specific context, and that the policy and the Trust Staff Code of Conduct is shared with all new staff. - all staff know and follow policies and procedures, particularly concerning cases of suspected abuse and neglect and exploitation. - an appropriate senior member of staff from the leadership team is the nominated Lead Designated Safeguarding Lead (LDSL).
+The LDSL for Brookvale Primary School is Mr Stuart Day (Headteacher). - the LDSL is given the time and resources to carry out this role effectively. - there are sufficient DDSLs to carry out effective safeguarding and child protection. - the professional learning of all staff, which underpins a healthy safeguarding culture in our schools, will be continually updated and is integrated and aligned and considered as part of the whole school safeguarding approach.